omidfarhang/omid.dev/content/posts/2010-08-16-facebook-dislike-button-scam-spreads-virally.en.md

 If so, don't click on the link.

-It's the latest survey scam spreading virally across Facebook, using the tried-and-tested formula used in the past by other viral scams including &#8220;Justin Bieber trying to flirt&#8221;, &#8220;Student attacked his teacher and nearly killed him&#8221;, &#8220;the biggest and scariest snake&#8221; and the &#8220;world's worst McDonald's customer&#8221;.
+It's the latest survey scam spreading virally across Facebook, using the tried-and-tested formula used in the past by other viral scams including “Justin Bieber trying to flirt”, “Student attacked his teacher and nearly killed him”, “the biggest and scariest snake” and the “world's worst McDonald's customer”.

 We've also seen slightly different wording &#8211; but pointing to the same scam.